 - Training & Employment Childcare (TEC)

-Private providers can be approved under two programmes - ECCE and TEC
+Private providers can be approved under three programmes - ECCE, CCSP and TEC

-Community-based providers can be approved under three programmes - CCS, ECCE & TEC.
+Community-based providers can be approved under four programmes - CCS, CCSP, ECCE & TEC.

 Each service will receive a compliance visit to verify that conditions of the programme(s) under which they are approved for are being complied with as detailed in the signed funding agreement(s).
 These may be scheduled or unannounced visits.